Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Graphical canonicalization algorithms

 \item Suppose $(\{v_1\},\{v_2\},\cdots,\{v_k\})$ are the first $k$ singleton cells of $\Pi$, such that $\Pi_{k+1}$ is a non-singleton cell, then we consider these singleton cells sequentially.
-For $v_i$, if its neighbor in $G$ has more than one element (in our graph this can only be the case for $v_1=1$ when there are external indices), then $\Pi$ is returned.
-Suppose the neighbor of $v_i$ is a single vertex $u_i$, if $u_i$ is in a singleton cell, then we move to the next vertex $v_{i+1}$.
-On the other hand, suppose $u_i$ is in a non-singleton cell, then if $u_i$ is the first element or it can be moved to the first element by a permutation $g\in\grp_{\Pi}(S)$, then we obtain a new partition $\Pi^g\downarrow u_i$, otherwise, $\Pi$ is returned. \end{enumerate} \end{dfn} The use of refinement is not essential for the final results, but is quite important for reducing the size of search tree.
+Suppose $v_i$ is being visited, then its neighbor in the graph $G$ is examined: \begin{enumerate}[(a)] \item If its neighbor contains more than one element (in our graph this can only be the case for $v_1=1$ when there are external indices), then the nonsingleton cells wherever the neighbor element lies in are marked such that they will not be modified in the refinement procedure.

+\item If its neighbor is a single vertex $u_i$ and $u_i$ is also in a singleton cell in $\Pi$, then we move to consider the next vertex $v_{i+1}$.

+\item If its neighbor is a single vertex $u_i$, which is in a non-singleton cell and can be moved to the first element by a permutation $g\in\grp_{\Pi}(S)$, then we obtain a new refined partition $\Pi^g\downarrow u_i$, otherwise, $\Pi$ is returned.
+[NB: In the case that the non-singleton cell corresponds to several identical factors $\bm{X}$, a coarser split of the non-singleton cell is first applied to individualize the subcell where $u_i$ is in.] \end{enumerate} \end{enumerate} \end{dfn} Using this refinement procedure, usually the depth of search tree is reduced without affecting the computation of canonical form and automorphism group.
 As an example, for the expression with only internal indices, without refinement the depth of the search tree is at most $D$, while with refinement the depth is at most $D/2$.
+The refinement procedure used here is by no means optimal, but it is sufficient for our examples illustrated below.